Character behavior that looks or sounds sweet but is just as hurtful and cruel as a direct attack perhaps more.

 - Far worse, however, is the polite kindness that the system shows its victims while pushing them down into despair and death.

-- It's extra disturbing given that, from their perspective, their victims are Acceptable Targets.
-After all, the kids CHOOSE to be weird and not fit the mold of normal!
+- The Camp Chippewah counselors in Addams Family Values actually seem to enjoy tormenting Wednesday, Pugsley, and the other "weird" kids like this.
+It's extra disturbing given that, from their perspective, their victims are Acceptable Targets.
+After all, the Addams kids (and the other outcasts) CHOOSE to be weird and not fit the mold of normal!
 (Yes, that apparently includes people born with funny names, that have a disability, or that are simply different ethnicities.
-They really should try harder to just fit in with the good, properly white and preppy kids!)
+They really should try harder to just fit in with the good, properly white, and preppy kids!)

 - In Harry Potter and the Order of the Phoenix, Dolores Umbridge tortures students — but she's very polite about it, in a grandmotherly way.
 And just look at all those cute little kittens!

 - Two short Goosebumps stories veer into this territory.
 The first, "Please Don't Feed The Bears," is about a girl who gets dragged to a cutesy teddy bear theme park until she realizes that the workers actually are living teddy bears and try to turn her into one as well.
-The second, "A Holly Jolly Holiday," is about an evil video tape that turns people into the diabetes inducing Christmas-themed heroine Susie Snowflake.
+The second, "A Holly Jolly Holiday," is about an evil videotape that turns people into the diabetes-inducing Christmas-themed heroine Susie Snowflake.

 - Everybody Loves Raymond.
 Marie often made insulting comments to Debra while pretending to give friendly advice...though Debra increasingly began employing it as well.
 However, when it came to her interactions with Ray, Debra delivered the malice sugar-free.

-- In the The Man From UNCLE episode "The Gazebo in the Maze Affair", the villain's wife, Edith Partridge, initially appears to be a sweet, if not-entirely-there, old lady who is oblivious to her husband's evil.
+- In the The Man from U.N.C.L.E. episode "The Gazebo in the Maze Affair", the villain's wife, Edith Partridge, initially appears to be a sweet, if not-entirely-there, old lady who is oblivious to her husband's evil.
 It soon becomes apparent that she's pulling many of the strings, and she tortures the heroes — and gives her husband instructions on how to torture them "properly" — without ever changing her sweet manner.

-- In The King Of Fighters XIII, the best example is Mature.
+- In The King of Fighters XIII, the best example is Mature.
 She speaks softly and in a borderline flirty way to her upcoming rivals, and it's almost immediately followed by a very aggressive quip about her wanting to see them bathed in blood after she kills them.